What's Your Number? It's The Secret To Retirement Wealth

 However, the assets he held at the time of his retirement have proven to be enough to generate income enough to support the lifestyle Mark and his wife have wanted to live these past three decades.
 They have been able to live off the income from their portfolio as the value of the portfolio has continued to grow.

-Unlike the librarian I read about last weekend, Mark didn’t walk away from the investment markets.
+Unlike the librarian I read about, Mark didn’t walk away from the investment markets.
 He knew that his nut wouldn’t carry him and his wife through the 50 to 60 years of living they hoped they had ahead of them when they decided to “retire.”
-He hadn’t yet made his ultimate nut, and he was ok to continue managing his investments during his very early retirement.
+He hadn’t yet made his ultimate nut, and he was OK to continue managing his investments during his very early retirement.

 Part of the reason Mark and his wife have been able to live off the passive income their portfolio has generated is because they are living what today’s Millennials might call an “asset-light” lifestyle.